AdobeDocs/platform-learn.en/help/cja/creating-cross-channel-visualizations-in-customer-journey-analytics.md

 ---

-# Creating Cross-Channel Visualizations in Customer Journey Analytics
+# Create Cross-Channel Visualizations in Customer Journey Analytics

 In this video, discover how Customer Journey Analytics allows you to create visualizations that include data from multiple data sets across multiple channels, including merging the data per visitor.